-Hair must be kept neat and tidy at all times and be off the face.
+Hair must be kept neat and tidy at all times and be off the face using clips and a headband if necessary.
 Shoulder length hair or longer is to be tied back with plain navy blue hair ties and/or ribbons.
 Brown and black clips can be used.
 Colouring hair is strongly discouraged.

 All pupils will have homework.
 It will be mostly reading, learning basic facts and spelling.
-The expectations for each class are set out clearly at the beginning of the year at the Meet the Teacher evening.
+The expectations for each class are set out clearly at the beginning of the year at the Meet the Teacher evening, 7pm on Thursday 1st February.
 Homework is an opportunity to reinforce the learning that has happened at school and for you to share in it.
 It should be an enjoyable sharing time.
 If you have any queries, contact the class teacher.

 General expectations – Monday to Thursday inclusive:

 Years 1 – 3 Approximately 15 – 20 minutes per night

 Years 4 – 6 Approximately 20 – 30 minutes per night